bitwarden/contributing-docs/docs/architecture/deep-dives/state/derived-state.md

 ## `DeriveDefinition`

 Derived state has all of the same issues with storage and retrieval that normal state does.
-Similar to `KeyDefinition`, Derived state depends on `DeriveDefinition`s to define magic string keys to store and retrieve data from a cache.
-Unlike normal state, Derived state is always stored in memory.
+Similar to `KeyDefinition`, derived state depends on `DeriveDefinition`s to define magic string keys to store and retrieve data from a cache.
+Unlike normal state, derived state is always stored in memory.
 It still takes a `StateDefinition`, but this is used only to define a namespace for the derived state, the storage location is ignored. _This can lead to collisions if you use the same key for two different derived state definitions in the same namespace._